 - Lead Magnet offer page or pop-up on your website

-- Thank you email from autoresponder asking for confirmation from the subscriber (Double opt-in)
+- Thank you email from the autoresponder asking for confirmation from the subscriber (Double opt-in)

 - 1st Email in your campaign – Welcome with Lead Magnet link